Associate Professor of Informatics

 - Affiliated Faculty of the Kinsey Institute for Research in Sex, Gender, and Reproduction

-Dr. Bardzell is the co-director of the Cultural Research In Technology (CRIT) Group at Indiana University School of Informatics and Computing.
+Dr. Bardzell co-directs the Cultural Research in Technology (CRIT) group at Indiana University.